 In the 1980s it took six hours to drive from Cairns, the nearest commuter airport, to Cooktown on a rough gravel road.
 Today the trip can be undertaken on a sealed road in three hours.
 The Sovereign Hotel has been turned into a glamorous resort establishment.

-Cooktown has numerous hotels and motels, a hospital, bowling, golf and turf clubs, State primary and secondary schools, an historic cemetery and nearby Chinese shrine, three churches and an aerodrome ten kilometres out of town.
+Cooktown has numerous hotels and motels, a hospital, bowling, golf and turf clubs, State primary and secondary schools, an historic cemetery and nearby Chinese shrine, three churches and an aerodrome 10 km out of town.
 The museums and botanic garden are key attractions, along with the heritage-listed lighthouse (1886) and lookout on Grassy Hill.
 An information centre and environment display are in the botanic garden.
 The Cook Shire office is in the former post and telegraph office (1877).
 The shire office and the shire hall are listed on the Queensland heritage register, along with 12 other sites.
 Charlotte Street is the main heritage precinct, often thronged with tourists.

 Frank Dempsey, Old mining towns of North Queensland, Adelaide, Rigby, 1980

 Hector Holthouse, River of gold: the story of the Palmer River gold rush, Sydney Angus and Robertson, 1967

 J.W.
 Knowles, The Cooktown railway, Brisbane Australian Railway Historical Society, Queensland Division, 1966, 1984

 Glenville Pike, Queen of the north: a pictorial history of Cooktown and Cape York Peninsula, Mareeba, Pinevale, 1979

 S.E.
 Stephens, Introduction to Cooktown and district, Cooktown, National Trust of Queensland in association with the James Cook Historical Museum and Joseph Banks Garden, various editions